 Remove the sage from the pan and place on a plate lined with a paper towel.
 Set aside.

-Cook pasta according to package directions or al dente if you prefer.
+Cook pasta in a large pot of salted water according to package directions or al dente if you prefer.
 Make sure the water is rapidly boiling before you add the pasta, and always make sure your pasta water is salted appropriately!

 When the pasta is finished cooking, reserve one cup of pasta water, then drain.
 Set the pasta aside.